Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

      qinq(extend) off
    testpmd>

-  :abbr:`DPDK (Data Plane Development Kit)` port 1, which still has its QSFP adapter, shows a 40Gbps link speed with status "down", while :abbr:`DPDK (Data Plane Development Kit)` port 3 only shows a 10Gbps link speed due to the missing QSFP adapter. :abbr:`DPDK (Data Plane Development Kit)` ports 0 and 2 are obviously unaffected by this.
+  DPDK port 1, which still has its QSFP adapter, shows a 40Gbps link speed with status "down", while DPDK port 3 only shows a 10Gbps link speed due to the missing QSFP adapter.
+DPDK ports 0 and 2 are obviously unaffected by this.

 - Plug it back and start MAC forwarding between ports 1 and 3::